 What is an Electric Bicycle?

 An E-bike is an electric bicycle equipped with fully operable pedals and an electric motor of less than 750 watts.
+If you ride, or are considering riding an e-bike, it's important to know and adhere to local laws, safety guidelines, and recommendations to ensure your safety and the safety of others.

 - The same rules of the road that apply to traditional human-powered bicycles apply to all types of electric bikes and human-powered bicycles.